rubenwardy/minetest_modding_book/_en/map/lvm.md

 {% endhighlight %}

 An LVM may not read exactly the area you tell it to, for performance reasons.
-Instead it may read a larger area.
+Instead, it may read a larger area.
 The larger area is given by `emin` and `emax`, which stand for *emerged min pos* and *emerged max pos*.
 An LVM will load the area it contains for you - whether that involves loading from memory, from disk, or calling the map generator.